jabney/vala/README.md

 // These are the default options. const options = {
   host: '.vala-host', // the host selector
-  cls: 'vala'         // the default class for all highlights
+  cls: 'vala',        // the default class for all highlights
-  useTagData: true    // Preprocess the dom for 'data-vala' attributes }
+  useTagData: true,   // Preprocess the dom for 'data-vala' attributes
+  trimText: true      // Trim a host's text before rendering highlights }

 const vala = $('body').vala(options, function (event, id, range) {...})